tsangkai/multirobot_localization/README.md

 ## Usage

 All the simulation parameters are specified in `sim_env.py`.
+One can specify the random seed here as well.

 For GS (global-state) algorithms, one can directly run `gs_ci_sim.py` or `gs_sci_sim.py`.